 Single Audit Report (SAR)

 Entities that receive federal funds including states, local governments, and not-for-profit organizations (NPOs), are subject to audit requirements commonly referred to as “single audits” under the Single Audit Act of 1984, as amended in 1996.
 The Single Audit Act was enacted to standardize the requirements for auditing federal programs.
 The Act provides that grantees are subject to one audit of all of their federal programs versus separate audits of each federal program.
 The reports below provide results of the single audit of federal funds received by FCPS and Fairfax Government.

 Popular Annual Financial Report

-The Popular Annual Financial Report (PAFR) is designed to offer those with a general interest in FCPS’ financial activities a less detailed glimpse at selected data from the FY 2019 Comprehensive Annual Financial Report (CAFR) presented in a highly readable format.
+The Popular Annual Financial Report (PAFR) is designed to offer those with a general interest in FCPS’ financial activities a less detailed glimpse at selected data from the Comprehensive Annual Financial Report (CAFR) presented in a highly readable format.